onzfonz/comp227/src/content/6/en/part6c.md

 <div class="content">

-Let's expand the application so that the notes are stored in the backend.
+Let's expand the application so that the tasks are stored in the backend.
 We'll use [json-server](/part2/getting_data_from_server),
 familiar from part 2.